lrex93497/Review-of-the-Latent-Diffusion-models-LoRA-ContralNet-and-4-bit-quantization/README.md

 # Review of the Latent Diffusion models, LoRA, ContralNet and 4-bit quantization

 Article completion date: 29 Apr 2023
-<br/><br/>This article has been written to facilitate the acquisition of knowledge on LDMs and their associated techniques.
+<br/><br/>This article has been written to facilitate the acquisition of knowledge on LDMs and some of their associated techniques.
 Hopefully, it can also provide useful information to others.

 # Index